Courses of Instruction

 Courses that fulfill General Education requirements are identified with tags at the end of the course description (e.g., [W1], [S], [L]).
 Many courses may be used to fulfill one or more General Education concentrations; these concentrations are listed in the online catalog only, and may be found by mousing over the word “Concentrations” at the end of the course description.

 Information appears in the Catalog and the Garnet Gateway to assist students in planning their academic program.
-If a course is offered every semester or every year, this is noted in the course description.
+If a course is offered one-time only, every semester, or every year, this is noted in the course description.
 Otherwise, the course is offered with varying frequency.
 Students can determine if a course will be offered within two years by consulting the list of tentative course offerings for the current and subsequent academic year, available on the Garnet Gateway.

-Course descriptions also indicate prerequisites or co-requisites, instructor permission to enroll, and enrollment limits.
+Course descriptions also indicate prerequisites or corequisites, instructor permission to enroll, and enrollment limits.

 Curricular offerings, class meeting times, and instructors for the next semester or Short Term appear on the Garnet Gateway (www.bates.edu/garnet-gateway/).
 The College reserves the right to cancel courses due to changes in teaching personnel, under-enrollment, the need to balance sections upon the instructor's request, or other unforeseen circumstances.